mathopoulos/Trello-Enterprise-Member-Workspace-Report/Readme.md

 ---
 ## Other Notes
+- The Members report only include Enterprise Members.
+Deactivated users and Free Managed users are not included.
+- The Workspace report only inlclude Enterprise Workspaces.
+It does not include Pending or Non-Enterprise Workspaces.
-An NaN value in the  Day Since Last Active or Last Active means that the user has never logged in and thus has not last active date.
+- An NaN value in the  Day Since Last Active or Last Active means that the user has never logged in and thus has not last active date.

 ---
 ## Have Questions?